Los Angeles honors Kobe, Gianna Bryant with public memorial

 Vendors sold flowers, Lakers scarves and commemorative newspapers and jerseys.
 Buses drove up and down Figueroa Street with their signs lit up with “RIP KOBE.”

-Bryant played his entire 20-year NBA career with the Lakers, including the final 17 seasons at Staples Center, which opened in 1999.
+Bryant played his entire 20-year NBA career with the Lakers, who moved from the Forum to Staples Center when it opened in 1999.
 The five-time NBA champion’s two retired jersey numbers — 8 and 24 — hang high above the arena where he became the third-leading scorer in league history until Lakers star LeBron James passed him on the night before Bryant’s death.

 Bryant’s death caused an outpouring of grief across Los Angeles, where he remained the city’s most popular athlete into retirement.
 Dozens of public memorials and murals have been installed around the sprawling metropolis, and thousands of fans gathered daily outside Staples Center to commiserate after the crash.